Paisseon/SatellaJailed/README.md

 Satella Jailed is provided for educational purposes only and I am not responsible for any illegal actions taken with the use of this tool.
 No copyright material is distributed on this repo.
 Lawyer with a DMCA can stick it up their ass.

-I am also not responsible for Satella Jailed not working on any given app.
-Try the app “Fight Club 5” before contacting me or making an issue.
-I also recommend trying several configurations.

-Devices on a version earlier than iOS 14.0 will not have the floating preferences menu.
-If you are on 12-13 there is no reason to be using this as Satella works better for jailbroken devices.

 # Installation
 There are currently two official methods of installing Satella Jailed, but it should work with other methods just like any tweak.